DataWithMowa/Meta-Marketing-Analytics-Professional-Certificate/COURSE 1/MODULE 1/TOPIC 1/README.md

 ---

-> **The Takeaway:** The goal of this specific month is to take you from a high-level view of marketing data, show you where it lives, introduce you to the software used to look at it, and teach you how to handle it legally and ethically.
+> **The Takeaway:** The goal of this specific month is to take me from a high-level view of marketing data, show me where it lives, introduce me to the software used to look at it, and teach me how to handle it legally and ethically.

-This syllabus lays out the core **skills, tools, and testing requirements** you need to master to pass the first course.
+This syllabus lays out the core **skills, tools, and testing requirements** I need to master to pass the first course.

-Simply put, here is exactly what the course covers, how the technology works, and how you will be graded:

 ---

-## 🛠️ The Tech & Tools You'll Learn
+## 🛠️ The Tech & Tools I Learnt

 The syllabus focuses heavily on how data moves from a user's real-life action into an analytics dashboard.
 It breaks down into three main categories:

-* **Web Tracking:** You will learn how the **Facebook Pixel** (a piece of tracking code on a website) captures online actions, and how **Cookies** track digital interactions.
+* **Web Tracking:** I learnt how the **Facebook Pixel** (a piece of tracking code on a website) captures online actions, and how **Cookies** track digital interactions.
-* **Mobile Tracking:** You will learn how mobile apps use an **SDK** (Software Development Kit—think of it as a toolkit for app building) and mobile device IDs on iOS and Android to track phone activity.
+* **Mobile Tracking:** I learnt how mobile apps use an **SDK** (Software Development Kit—think of it as a toolkit for app building) and mobile device IDs on iOS and Android to track phone activity.
-* **Offline-to-Online Connection:** You will learn how an **API** (Application Programming Interface) acts as a data bridge, allowing a business to take data captured offline (like an in-store cash register purchase) and sync it back to an online marketing platform.
+* **Offline-to-Online Connection:** I learnt how an **API** (Application Programming Interface) acts as a data bridge, allowing a business to take data captured offline (like an in-store cash register purchase) and sync it back to an online marketing platform.
 * **Management Software:** Navigating data dashboards using **Google Analytics** to evaluate user behavior.

 > ⚠️ **Important Industry Note:** The syllabus mentions navigating **Facebook Analytics**.
 Meta officially shut down the standalone *Facebook Analytics* platform to consolidate its data tools into Meta Business Suite and Meta Ads Manager.
-When you reach Week 3, you will be using Meta's updated modern interfaces instead.
+When you reach Week 3, I will be using Meta's updated modern interfaces instead.

 ---

 ## 📝 Graded Milestones

-To complete the course, you must pass **5 graded quizzes** distributed across the four weeks:
+To complete the course, I must pass **5 graded quizzes** distributed across the four weeks:

 | Timeline | Milestone | What It Tests |
 | --- | --- | --- |